OVERVIEW

 PLAN EVALUATION

-A written 鈥淎fter-Action Report鈥 will be presented to the President by the Incident Commander/ERT team leader for the incident.
+A written 鈥淎fter-Action Report鈥 will be presented to the President by the Incident Commander/IRT team leader for the incident.
 This report should be submitted within seven days of the incident.

-A follow up survey of the ERT members, departments, and the general campus community will be conducted to evaluate the effectiveness of the response effort.
-This review will be led by Vice President of Business and Finance Affairs with the assistance of the Coordinator of Institutional Research.
-This survey should be conducted within 2-4 weeks of the incident and the results of the survey and the After Action Report will be shared with the entire ERT for review to help determine whether areas of the Emergency Plan should be modified to better prepare ourselves.
+A follow up survey of the IRT members, departments, and the general campus community will be conducted to evaluate the effectiveness of the response effort.
+This review will be led by Executive Vice President/Chief Strategy Officer with the assistance of the Coordinator of Institutional Research.
+This survey should be conducted within 2-4 weeks of the incident and the results of the survey and the After Action Report will be shared with the entire IRT for review to help determine whether areas of the Emergency Plan should be modified to better prepare ourselves.